marijnh/Eloquent-JavaScript/18_http.md

 effect))s, but simply ask for information.
 Requests that change something on the server, for example creating a new account or posting a message, should be expressed with other methods, such as `POST`.
-Client-side software, for example a browser, knows that it shouldn't blindly make `POST` requests but will often implicitly make `GET` requests—for example to prefetch a resource it believes the user will soon need.
+Client-side software such as a browser knows that it shouldn't blindly make `POST` requests but will often implicitly make `GET` requests—for example to prefetch a resource it believes the user will soon need.

 We'll come back to forms and how to interact with them from JavaScript [later in the chapter](http#forms).